The Drag Queen's Guide To The Best Makeup Removers

 For drag queens, any old generic makeup remover won't do — they need the good shit.
 "I've tried MANY different makeup removers over the years and my main concern has always been being gentle with my skin," Baby Love, a Brooklyn-based drag queen, says.
 "Nothing ages you more than tugging at your skin while drying it out with harsh cleansers."

-We asked four drag queens to tell us which makeup removers really work, plus their tips for taking everything off — from long-wearing lipsticks to glitter eyeliner.
+We asked four drag queens to tell us which makeup removers really work, plus their tips for taking everything off — from long-wearing lipsticks to glitter eyeshadow .
 Check out their expert picks, ahead.